JAlcocerT/JAlcocerT/content/docs/Dev/dev-astro-ssg.md

 2. https://github.com/unfolding-io/Astrorante?ref=astrothemes.club

-* Very interesting video as soon as you enter
+* Very interesting **video**, as soon as you enter
 * MultiLang (i18n)

 > AstroRante is a state-of-the-art website theme crafted for fine dining establishments.
-Combining the power of Astro, Storyblok CMS, Vue, and Tailwind, AstroRante delivers an unparalleled online presence for your restaurant.
+Combining the power of Astro, **Storyblok CMS**, Vue, and Tailwind, AstroRante delivers an unparalleled online presence for your restaurant.